thirdcloud-org/tc/README.md

-Download files using a ThirdCloud secret file
+Migration script to download files using a ThirdCloud secret file

 ```bash
 cd tc